-Though we may not spend much time thinking of the benefits of gifting, there are a surprising number of ways in which this act of kindness can positively influence your life.
+Though you may not spend much time thinking of the benefits of gifting, we know there are a surprising number of ways in which this act of kindness can positively influence your life.
 Not only does it strengthen the bond between giver and receiver, but studies have shown that giving has added health benefits.
 It can help boost your physical health and mental well-being as well as make you feel generous in other aspects of your life.

 Giving strengthens your relationships

 One of the greatest benefits of gift giving is strengthening the relationship with the person receiving the gift.
 You receive an enormous sense of satisfaction when you see the expression on the face of someone you’ve given a gift to.
 This reaction shows that you have acknowledged the person and appreciate their presence in your life.

 “You come to know the person even better,” says Dr. Ellen Langer, a psychology professor at Harvard University, in an interview with NPR.
 “If you spend time thinking about the gift, that thinking is good for you in ways that people might not be aware of.
 You are going to be thinking about what they might like, what you can afford, and making these decisions is empowering for the gift giver.”

 “There is the whole act — determining what needs to be given and making sure it fits with the person,” says Devin A. Byrd, Ph.D., associate professor of behavioral sciences at South University.
 “There is an emotional lift when searching for the gift.”

 Gift giving is also a way for the giver to reduce guilt.
 Perhaps there is some distance between you and the gift receiver, which can be remedied through this act of kindness.
 “It can be a replacement for not being there with the person,” Byrd says.